-The Polyphenols in green tea have been known to counteract carcinogens, whilst the antioxidant effects may undo the endothelial dysfunction in healthy smokers which is also the very great green tea benefit.
+The Polyphenols in green tea leaves extract have been known to counteract carcinogens, whilst the antioxidant effects may undo the endothelial dysfunction in healthy smokers.
 The setback of endothelial dysfunction in smokers is significant as it plays a key role in the pathogenesis of atherosclerosis as well as cardiovascular disorder.

 Cancer & Tumour Growth

-The other green tea benefit is that it cure cancer.
 Cancer is a principal cause of death these days, after heart disorders.
-Green tea has by now revealed to be favourable in averting the principal cause of deaths; now research studies have demonstrated that the EGCG may have an effect on distorted cells by restraining the growth of particular cell lines, inducing apoptosis, as well as modifying the gene expression to avoid distorted cells from becoming cancerous.
+Green tea has by now revealed to be favorable in averting the principal cause of deaths; now research studies have demonstrated that the EGCG may have an effect on distorted cells by restraining the growth of particular cell lines, inducing apoptosis, as well as modifying the gene expression to avoid distorted cells from becoming cancerous.

 Weight Loss & Weight Maintenance

-The green tea benefit is also shown on weight loss may be attributable to two constituents: caffeine as well as EGCG.
+The effects of green tea leaves extract on weight loss may be attributable to two constituents: caffeine as well as EGCG.
 Caffeine alone does play a considerable role in augmenting the energy expenditure, but when taken along with EGCG, the combination promotes energy expenditure and fat oxidation to a higher degree.
-There are so many green tea benefits and one of them is weight loss, and further data reveals that frequent green tea intake can further assist to maintain weight.
+This may activate weight loss, and further data reveals that frequent green tea intake can further assist to maintain weight.

-In shaping whether or not green tea is for you there are further many more green tea benefit, the answer is possibly a yes.
+In shaping whether or not green tea is for you, the answer is possibly a yes.
 While there are risks by way of over intake, one capsule a day has been shown to be helpful for the all-around healthy individuals in preventing disease and for the people experiencing various diseases or ailments.